CoderTaegyeong/my-first-portfolio/README.md

 This portfolio website is what I'm making right now.
 I started making this on September 19th, 2019.
 I'm working on making and polishing sub pages.
 Almost finished.
 Now I'm working on Project page.

 ## How to Use
-Open index.html on any browser to see the website.
+Open index.html on any browser to see the website, or just go to https://codertaegyeong.github.io.
 If you plan to download, make sure you put all files in one folder.
 Do not change the file paths.

 ## Photo Works
 \1.
 "Photo Gallery Pamphlet": I made a pamphlet for a photo gallery with Adobe Illustrator CS6.
 Agora Gallery actually exists: https://www.agora-gallery.com/.
 Completed on June 4th, 2019.